Swiss emigration to Russia: Overview

 Since 1978, the History Department at the University of Zürich under Carsten Goehrke has been assembling an archive of historical documents relating to Swiss emigrants in Russia (now accessible at the Swiss Social Archives, Zurich).
 The archive collects records of some 5,600 individuals who had come to Switzerland following the collapse of the tsarist state claiming Swiss citizenship, estimated to correspond to about two thirds of the total number.

-Since the 2000s, there is a renewed limited trend of Swiss farmers emigrating to Russia.
 In 2006, there was a number of 676 Swiss citizens registered to permanently reside in Russia, or 100 more than in the preceding year.
+The 2021 Russian census recorded 78 individuals who claimed their ethnic group as Swiss.